621st Contingency Response Wing

-The 621st Contingency Response Wing (621 CRW) is a United States Air Force rapid response expeditionary wing, based out of the McGuire Air Force Base entity of Joint Base McGuire-Dix-Lakehurst, New Jersey and Travis Air Force Base, California highly-specialized in training and rapidly deploying personnel globally to quickly open airfields and establish, expand, sustain, and coordinate air mobility operations during a variety of contingency operations.
+The 621st Contingency Response Wing is a United States Air Force rapid response wing, based at Joint Base McGuire-Dix-Lakehurst, New Jersey.
+It specializes in the training and deployment of personnel globally to open airfields.
+The wing establishes, expands, sustains, and coordinates air mobility operations during contingency operations.

-The 621st consists of approximately 1500 airmen in three groups, thirteen squadrons and more than 20 geographically separated operating locations aligned with major Army and Marine Corps combat units.
-Two Contingency Response Groups (the 621st Contingency Response Group at Joint Base McGuire-Dix-Lakehurst, New Jersey and the 821st Contingency Response Group at Travis Air Force Base, California) each consist of three operational squadrons and one support squadron and provide the core cadre of expeditionary command and control, airlift, air refueling operations and aircraft maintenance personnel for deployment worldwide as mobility control teams and airfield assessment teams.
-These teams rapidly survey, assess and establish contingency air bases and expand existing Air Mobility Command support infrastructure worldwide.
-A third group, the 621st Air Mobility Advisory Group, consists of five bi-coastal squadrons that advise partner nations, augment theater command and control, and liaise with joint partners to facilitate mobility operations.
+It consists of approximately 1,500 airmen in three groups, 13 squadrons, and more than 20 geographically separated operating locations aligned with major Army and Marine Corps combat units.
+Two contingency response groups (the 621st Contingency Response Group at Joint Base McGuire-Dix-Lakehurst, New Jersey and the 821st Contingency Response Group at Travis Air Force Base, California) each consist of three operational squadrons and one support squadron.
+These response groups provide the core cadre for expeditionary command and control, airlift, air refueling operations, and aircraft maintenance personnel for deployment worldwide as mobility control and airfield assessment teams.
+These teams survey, assess, and establish contingency air bases and expand existing Air Mobility Command support infrastructure worldwide.
+A third group, the 621st Air Mobility Advisory Group, consists of five squadrons that advise partner nations, augment theater command and control, and liaise with joint partners to facilitate mobility operations.

 Mission

-The 621st CRW is highly specialized in training and rapidly deploying personnel to quickly open airfields and establish, expand, sustain, and coordinate air mobility operations.
-From wartime taskings to disaster relief, the 621st extends Air Mobility Command's (AMC) reach in deploying people and equipment around the globe.
+The 621st Contingency Response Wing facilitates the global deployment of personnel and equipment for Air Mobility Command (AMC).

-Most of the operations can be classified by three types: Joint Task Force - Port Opening (JTF-PO), where USAF and US Army units create distribution chains; Expeditionary Air Mobility Support, (EAMS) where CRW personnel augment existing forces for the mission; and Initial Airbase Opening (IAO).
-Other operations include: Air Advisory with partner nations, augmenting or stand alone Command and Control (C2), and Air Advisory of airlift assets for U.S. Army and Marine Units.
+Operations can be classified by three types: Joint Task Force — Port Opening, where USAF and US Army units create distribution chains; Expeditionary Air Mobility Support (EAMS), where wing personnel augment existing forces for the mission; and Initial Airbase Opening (IAO).
+Other operations include air advisory with partner nations, augmenting or stand-alone command and control, and air advisory on airlift assets for U.S. Army and Marine units.

 History

-621st airmen slingload a Humvee to a CH-53E Super Stallion at Joint Base McGuire-Dix-Lakehurst.
+621st Airmen slingload a Humvee to a CH-53E Super Stallion at Joint Base McGuire-Dix-Lakehurst.